shinyworks/cookies/README.md

 Cookies are name-value pairs that are saved in your browser by a website.
 Cookies allow websites to persist information about the user and their use of the website.
-The goal of {cookies} it to make it as easy as possible to use cookies in Shiny apps.
+The goal of {cookies} it to make it as easy as possible to use cookies in shiny apps.

 ## Installation